Men don’t prioritize health issues, but preventive screening essential

 Staying healthy

-Visit a health care center for regular checkups, even if you feel healthy.
+See a health care professional for regular checkups, even if you feel healthy.
 This is important because some diseases don’t have symptoms at first.
 Most of the things that contribute to men’s shorter, less healthy lives are preventable.

 Establishing baselines for factors such as blood pressure, cholesterol, weight, and prostate-specific antigen (a screening test for prostate cancer risk) — and monitoring how they change over time — will enable your provider to catch potentially dangerous conditions early when they’re still treatable.